Consensys/doc.gnark/docs/HowTo/write/write_circuit.md

 ## Example

-Refer to the [zk-rollup operator tutorial]() for a detailed real-life use case.
+Refer to the [zk-rollup operator tutorial]() for a detailed use case.